Raphael-Boichot/Awesome-Game-Boy-Camera-and-Game-Boy-Printer-projects/README.md

 - The [Joey Junior](https://bennvenn.myshopify.com/pages/the-joey-junior-gb-gbc-gba-cart-dumper-and-flasher) by Benn Venn, with direct conversion of save to images.
 - The [GBxCart](https://www.gbxcart.com/) with [FlashGBX](https://github.com/lesserkuma/FlashGBX) by lesserkuma, with direct conversion of save to images.
 - [Game Boy Camera Fast Wifi Adapter](https://github.com/MattGrayYes/Game-Boy-Camera-Fast-Wifi-Adapter) by MattGrayYes, based on the GBxCart.
+- [HDR image processing](https://github.com/seb-tourneux/gbcam-hdr-utils) by Sébastien Tourneux, take a save made in EAB mode with Photo! and turn it into a 8-bits image !
+Requires a flasher.
 - [Game Boy Camera save RAM photo to PNG](https://github.com/raphnet/gbcam2png) by raphnet, requires a flasher.
 - [gbcamextract](https://github.com/jkbenaim/gbcamextract) by jkbenaim, requires a flasher.
 - [gbcamera](https://github.com/mrdanielps/gbcamera) by mrdanielps, requires a flasher.